cssallg001/sallg001_cs418_course_project/README.md

 3. - [ ] Implement status update of student records upon submission of approval or rejection.
 4. - [ ] Upon submission, student will receive an email where they can see the status and message provided by admin.
-5. - [ ] Now student will be able to see the updated status of their advising sheet on Course Advising History form.
+5. - [ ] New student will be able to see the updated status of their advising sheet on Course Advising History form.
 6. - [x] Add reCAPTCHA to the login page.
 Verify the reCAPTCHA before login.
 Once the reCAPTCHA is verified then user can logged in into the system.